 Tuition statements are available on the FACTS Management website.
 If you have any questions, please contact the Business Office at (413) 529-3289 or by email at firstname.lastname@example.org.
 You also can refer to the email sent by the school’s controller in early July.

-The CORE Program (9th grade) has its orientation trip on Thursday, September 8, beginning at 1 p.m.
-The class and its advisors return on Friday, September 9, at 7 p.m. for Technology Orientation.
-Day students may be picked up at 8:30 p.m. following this session.
+The Ninth Grade Program has its orientation trip on Saturday, September 8, beginning at 1:30 p.m.
+The class and its advisors return on Sunday, September 9, at 6 p.m.
+Day students may be picked up at 6 p.m.

 Students will sit by class in formal dress (coat and tie for boys, no tennis shoes) for the event.
-Class dinners will take place following Convocation in the following locations:
+Class dinners will take place following Convocation.